AI can learn emotions. Are you ready to train it?

 1. Harness your human edge.

-While AI is continuously learning, Rodriguez emphasized that it will always be driven by human programming.
+While AI is always learning, Rodriguez emphasized that it will always be driven by human programming.

 “There’s definitely an opportunity for us to understand deeply what AI can do, but we need to remember that the human piece and integration will always be a part of that,” she said.

-AI can be programmed to enhance empathy, but its role as a tool remains limited by the ethical boundaries and emotional context we set for it.
-This puts communicators in a position to ensure the emotional cues and empathetic behaviors AI is trained to align with human values.
+AI can be programmed to communicate with empathy, but its power as a tool remains limited by the ethical boundaries and emotional context you set for it.
+This puts communicators in a position to ensure the emotional cues and empathetic behaviors AI is trained on align with human values.

 “AI plus EQ, artificial intelligence driven by humans, will never not exist,” added Rodriguez.
 The trick is finding a balance.